YINI-lang/YINI-spec/YINI-Specification.md

 YINI has three types of string literals — Raw, Classic, and Triple-quoted — each designed to help express text clearly and appropriately in different situations, whether for escape handling, whitespace normalization, or multi-line content.

 String literals in YINI **MUST be enclosed** in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""` — even in lenient mode.
 You MAY use whichever is preferred or most appropriate for the context.

+**Quote character note:** In this specification, the quote characters used to delimit strings are the plain ASCII quote characters:

+- Single quote: `'` U+0027 APOSTROPHE
+- Double quote: `"` U+0022 QUOTATION MARK

+Typographic or curly quotation marks such as `‘`, `’`, `“`, and `”` are ordinary Unicode text characters.
+They do not begin or end YINI string literals.

 **Note:** If a string is not quoted, it's not a string — period.